microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-follow.md

 ## Request body

-To follow one site:

-* In the request body, supply a JSON object with the id parameter mentioned in the table below.

-To follow multiple sites:

-* In the request body, supply an array JSON objects with the id parameter mentioned in the table below.
+In the request body, supply an array of JSON objects with the id parameter mentioned in the table below.

 | Name                 | Value  | Description                                                            |